MeisterProepper/multirate-fir-filterbank-hls/README.md

 }
 ```

-The implementation was straightforward, as the DSP code was already available.
-However, this version is not optimized for HLS.
-It contains two separate loops: one for the filter calculation and another for updating the shift register.
-Even with appropriate HLS directives, it is not possible to efficiently merge these loops into a single pipeline in hardware.
-See the table below for a comparison of resource usage and performance.
+**Notes on DSP Reference Implementation**

+The DSP reference implementation is functional but **not optimized for HLS**.

+- **Without HLS pragmas:**
+  - Execution is very slow (latency ~7940 ns)
+  - Resource usage is low (minimal FF, LUT, DSP, BRAM)

+- **With HLS pragmas:**
+  - Execution is extremely fast (latency ~80 ns)
+  - Resource usage increases significantly (FF, LUT, and DSP are much higher)

 | variant  |  latency [ns] | FF  |  LUT |  BRAM |  DSP |
 |---|---|---|---|---|---|
 |  normal DSP code 			|  7940  |  167  |  134  |  2  |  1  |
 |  DSP code with #pragmas   |  80  |  9259 |  4937 | 0  |  81 |

+**Takeaway:** HLS pragmas can dramatically improve performance, but at the cost of significantly higher resource utilisation.

-#### DSP code of the direct form FIR filter
+#### HLS-DSP code of the direct form FIR filter
+This version of the direct form FIR filter is **identical in algorithm** to the DSP reference code, but uses **HLS-specific data types** (`ap_fixed`) instead of standard C types.
+This allows HLS to synthesise the design with fixed-point precision, while maintaining bit-accurate behaviour.

 ```
 code
 ```
+- **Without pragmas:**
+  - Functionally equivalent to DSP code
+  - Slow execution due to lack of pipelining
+  - Minimal resource usage

+- **With HLS pragmas:**
+  - Pragmas enable pipelining and loop unrolling
+  - Execution becomes extremely fast
+  - Resource usage increases significantly

 | variant  |  latency [ns] | FF  |  LUT |  BRAM |  DSP |
 |---|---|---|---|---|---|
 |  normal HLS-DSP code 			|   7910  |  145  |  238  |  1  |  1  |
 |  HLS-DSP code with #pragmas   |  60  |  8042  |  4853  |  0  |  81  |

+**Takeaway:** The effect of HLS pragmas on performance and resource usage is similar to the DSP reference code: latency is drastically reduced, at the cost of significantly higher hardware utilisation.

 #### HLS optimized code of the direct form FIR filter
-For the HLS-optimized version, the two loops from the DSP reference are merged into a single loop, enabling fully pipelined execution.
+In the HLS-optimized version, the two loops from the DSP reference are **merged into a single loop**, enabling **fully pipelined execution**.
-Additionally, fixed-point data types (ap_int or ap_fixed) are used instead of standard C integers.
-This removes the need for manual shifting and casting, simplifies arithmetic operations, and ensures bit-accurate hardware synthesis.
+Additionally, HLS-specific **fixed-point types** (`ap_fixed`) are used, eliminating manual shifting and casting.

 ```
 fir_data_t FIR_filter(delay_data_t FIR_delays[], const coef_data_t FIR_coe[], int N_delays, fir_data_t x_n){